Skip to content

 60001.2

-Values are the manufacturer's starting points, not a guarantee; verify on your own tool.
-Characterize on-tool.
-Series digitized from a published figure were independently cross-checked by a second blind read; treat those values as approximate (±10 %).
+Values are the manufacturer’s starting points, not a guarantee — characterize on your own tool.
+Series digitized from a published figure are approximate (±10 %).

-read from figure, 'Spin curve' (D₀/µm 0.0–5.0 vs rpm 0–8000), p.50 of Allresist AR-N 4300 product-information sheet (as of January 2014); single-grade chart, one legended trace labeled 'AR-N 4340' — no curve-identification ambiguity (unlike the AR-U 4000 series page); 7 diamond markers digitized at rpm 500/1000/2000/3000/4000/5000/6000 (the fitted line continues unmarked to 8000 rpm at ~1.05 µm but that tail was not digitized as a point, since it carries no discrete marker); anchor check: the figure's 4000 rpm marker reads ≈1.47 µm, about 5% above the Properties I table's printed anchor 'Film thickness/4000 rpm (µm): 1.4' (p.50, cross-referenced by the Coating box, p.51: '4000 rpm, 60 s, 1.4 µm') — the table value is the more authoritative single number, the figure read is close but not exact; digitized 2026-07-12
+read from figure, 'Spin curve' (D₀/µm 0.0–5.0 vs rpm 0–8000), p.50 of Allresist AR-N 4300 product-information sheet (as of January 2014); single-grade chart, one legended trace labeled 'AR-N 4340' — no curve-identification ambiguity.
+Seven diamond markers are plotted, at rpm 500/1000/2000/3000/4000/5000/6000; the fitted line continues unmarked to 8000 rpm at ~1.05 µm, and that tail carries no discrete marker so it is not read as a point.
+The figure's 4000 rpm marker reads ≈1.47 µm, about 5% above the Properties I table's printed 'Film thickness/4000 rpm (µm): 1.4' (p.50, cross-referenced by the Coating box, p.51: '4000 rpm, 60 s, 1.4 µm') — the table value is the more authoritative single number, the figure read close but not exact.

-Redrawn from the manufacturer's published data — hover to read values between points, click to pin.
+Redrawn from the manufacturer's published data — hover to read between points, click to pin.

-Spin-speed-vs-thickness figure ('Spin curve', p.50, axes D₀/µm 0-5.0 vs rpm 0-8000) digitized 2026-07-12: single-grade chart, one legended AR-N 4340 trace with 7 diamond markers from 500-6000 rpm, anchored against the Properties I table's 4000 rpm -> 1.4 µm reference point (the figure's own 4000 rpm marker reads ≈1.47 µm, a ~5% deviation from the table value — both are recorded, see spinCurves[0].source).
-No dispense volume, acceleration ramp, or edge-bead-removal step is described anywhere in this document.
+• Spin-speed-vs-thickness figure ('Spin curve', p.50, axes D₀/µm 0-5.0 vs rpm 0-8000) is a single-grade chart: one legended AR-N 4340 trace with 7 diamond markers from 500-6000 rpm, anchored against the Properties I table's 4000 rpm -> 1.4 µm reference point (the figure's own 4000 rpm marker reads ≈1.47 µm, a ~5% deviation from the table value — both are recorded).

 Adhesion